avadh-lang/VH-26-KASUKABE_DEFENCE_FORCE/docs/originality.md

 ## Implementation originality

-- **All six policies** (LRU, LFU, GDS, GDSF, CACHE MIND, plus the CM-fixed ablation) are implemented from scratch against a single 190-line `CachePolicy` interface.
-No `cachetools`, no `functools.lru_cache`, no RL library. ~1300 lines total.
+- **All eight policies** — LRU, LFU, GDS, GDSF, LRU-tiered, GDSF-tiered, CACHE MIND, plus seven ablation variants — are implemented from scratch against a single `CachePolicy` interface.
+No `cachetools`, no `functools.lru_cache`, no RL library. `TieredStore` is ~120 lines, shared by the engine and the tiered baselines.
-- The **workload generator, cost model, SimDriver and SQLite result store** are ours — the benchmark is not a wrapper around an existing harness.
+- The **workload generator, tiered cost model, SimDriver and SQLite result store** are ours — the benchmark is not a wrapper around an existing harness.
-- The **ablation is built in**: `CM-fixed` (scoring only) vs `CACHE MIND` (full) isolates the two contributions — the value model and the adaptation — and both independently beat GDSF.
+- **The "simulate every decision" idea, made tractable**: the live simulator runs the baseline policies *in parallel* on the same stream, so the dashboard shows real counterfactuals ("here's what LRU would have cost this epoch") instead of an intractable per-object lookahead.
+- **Ablations are built in**: `CM-notier`, `CM-noprefetch`, `CM-nobandit`, `CM-noautoscale`, `CM-norefresh`, `CM-nocompress`, `CM-fixed` each isolate one capability's contribution.

 ## What we would cite as related work in a report